kerematam/tinc-config-engine/README.md

 ### Directory Structure

 ```
+├── config_outs/            # configurations will be generated under this directory
+├── image_outs/             # docker images will be generted under this directory
 ├── templates/              # tinc config file templates; Jinja2 used as template engine
 │   ├── hostfile.tmpl
 │   ├── tinc-down.tmpl